JunaidOfficialNow/JunaidOfficialNow/README.md

 ### Skills
 Here are some of the technologies and skills that I have learned and I'm confident in:

-- Front-end development: Angular, VueJs, NuxtJs, React
+- Front-end development: Angular, React
 - Back-end development: Node.js, NestJS, Express.js, REST APIs, GraphQL
 - Database: MongoDB, Redis, PostgreSQL, MYSQL
 - Version control: Git